Portuguese Indonesians: The Black Portuguese

-As a political entity in the eastern part of Insular Southeast Asia, they arose with the Portuguese settlement on the small Island of Solor (from the 1560s), using Solor as a stepping-stone to the trade in sandalwood on Timor.
-When the Dutch East India Company conquered Solor in 1613, the Portuguese community moved to Larantuka on Flores.
 In spite of continuous hostilities with the Dutch, the Topasses managed to obtain a steady foothold on Timor after 1641, and part of the population of Larantuka moved over to West Timor in the late 1650s, as a response to the establishment of the VOC in Kupang in 1653.
 They were able to defeat Dutch military expeditions on Timor with the help of Timorese allies, in 1653, 1655, 1656 and 1657.

 The peace treaty between Portugal and the Netherlands in 1663 removed the acute threat from the latter.
 By this time, the Topasses consisted of an ethnic mix of Portuguese, Florenese, Timorese, Indians, Dutch deserters, etc. Through their military skills they were able to dominate large parts of Timor, with their center in Lifau in the present-day Oecussi-Ambeno enclave.

-Briefly before 1600, Portuguese traders left Solor and settled in Larantuka.
-The traders were in conflict with the Dominicans in Solor, because they were more interested in trade than in Christianization.
-In 1613, the Dutch occupied Solor and the Dominicans moved to Larantuka, too.